diflores/poetry-python-template/README.md

 of every package of your project.
 3. For running anything using Poetry virtualenv, use `poetry run`.
 Example `poetry run my_script.py`.
 4. If you want to adapt some linter rule to your project, edit `setup.cfg`.

+## Optional: pre-commit hook
+In order to mantain an optimal code quality, you can use the `.pre-commit-config.yaml`` file to setup a git pre-commit hook.
+It won't let you commit if your code violates some of the rules specified in the `setup.cfg` file.
+If you want to use it, run `poetry run pre-commit install`.